bihealth/clear-cnv/README.md

 This creates the file `tests/testdata/testpanel/results/cnv_calls.tsv` which shows one called deletion. if you copy & paste this for your own data, please don't use the `-g 15 -u 3` configuration.
 We use these in here just to be able to work with a tiny example.

+More files for analysis can now be found in `tests/testdata/testpanel/analysis`.

 ## HOW TO and WORKFLOW

 clearCNV comprises of two major workflows and three major commads: